BitsandNibble/school-pack/README.md

 -   [ ] Print profile pages (Still thinking)
 -   [ ] Add csv icon to import or export data on various pages
 -   [ ] Customise tables: Add CSV, PDF, PRINT buttons & handle functionality personally
--   [ ] Use <datalist></datalist> to recommend a list of subjects from a subject bank, when creating a new subject
 -   [ ] Figure out a way to generate school_id for admin/principal
 -   [ ] Automatically register all junior school students to specified subjects
 -   [ ] Multi delete with checkbox